-In simple terms to be dovish relates to a loosening of monetary policy, such as lowering interest rates.
+But given being a hawk or a dove relates here to a position on monetary policy, it is entirely possible (and sometimes desirable) their stance will change along with the economy.
+In simple terms, to be dovish relates to a loosening of monetary policy, such as lowering interest rates.
 And to be hawkish relates to a tightening of monetary policy such as raising interest rates.

-The Dictionary of American History, according to an excerpt here, tells how they came into widespread use during the Vietnam War, but the roots are much older than that.
-It says the association of doves with peace is rooted in the biblical story of the Great Flood.
-On the other hand "War Hawk" was applied to advocates of war in the United States as early as 1798 when Thomas Jefferson used it to describe Federalists ready to declare war on France.
+The Dictionary of American History, according to an excerpt here, tells how use of the terms "hawk" and "dove" this way came into widespread use during the Vietnam War, but the roots are much older than that.
+It says the association of doves with peace is rooted in the Bible story of the Great Flood.
+On the other hand, "War Hawk" was applied to advocates of war in the United States as early as 1798 when Thomas Jefferson used it to describe Federalists who were ready to declare war on France.
 Only more recently have the terms been applied to monetary policy.

-That famous central banker spoken of earlier is former Federal Reserve chairman Alan Greenspan.
-His reversal in stance followed Black Monday in October 1987, when, as detailed by Reuters, share markets around the world tumbled.
+Former Federal Reserve chairman Alan Greenspan reversed his stance followed Black Monday in October 1987, when, as detailed by Reuters, share markets around the world tumbled.
 Greenspan was initially hawkish in the summer of 1987, but rapidly turned dovish regarding Federal policy that lasted into the 1990s.
-Likewise, his successor chairman of the Federal Reserve Ben Bernanke has been called both a hawk and a dove.
+Likewise, his successor chairman of the Federal Reserve, Ben Bernanke, was called both a hawk and a dove.

-The Economist writes that past US Presidents have felt it necessary to hire monetary-policy hawks like Volcker and Greenspan in a bid to reassure markets that the Federal Reserve would not give in to the political system’s inflationary bias.
+An Economist article writes that past US presidents have felt it necessary to hire monetary-policy hawks like Volcker and Greenspan in a bid to reassure markets that the Federal Reserve would not give in to the political system’s inflationary bias.
 However, Janet Yellen the economist on track to be the next Federal Reserve chair is likely to become the first ever woman to run the Federal Reserve and is also the first acknowledged dove.